kanaron/RandFailuresFS2020/README.md

 Languages: Polish, English

 # Donations
-If you like my work and want to support me you can doante me here:
+If you like my work and want to support me you can donate me here:
 https://www.paypal.com/paypalme/kanaron
 Thank you :)